Maya Plisetskaya: International tours

 Soviet leader Khrushchev was still concerned, writes historian David Caute, that "her defection would have been useful for the West as anti-Soviet propaganda".
 She wrote him "a long and forthright expression of her patriotism and her indignation that it should be doubted".
 Subsequently, the travel ban was lifted in 1959 on Khrushchev's personal intervention, as it became clear to him that striking Plisetskaya from the Bolshoi's participants could have serious consequences for the tour's success.
 In his memoirs, Khrushchev writes that Plisetskaya "was not only the best ballerina in the Soviet Union, but the best in the world".

 Able to travel the world as a member of the Bolshoi, Plisetskaya changed the world of ballet by her skills and technique, setting a higher standard for ballerinas both in terms of technical brilliance and dramatic presence.
 Having allowed her to tour in New York, Khrushchev was immensely satisfied upon reading the reviews of her performances.
 "He embraced her upon her return: 'Good girl, coming back.
 Not making me look like a fool.
 You didn't let me down.'"

 Within a few years, Plisetskaya was recognized as "an international superstar" and a continuous "box office hit throughout the world".
 The Soviet Union treated her as a favored cultural emissary, as "the dancer who did not defect".
 Although she toured extensively during the same years that other dancers defected, including Rudolf Nureyev, Natalia Makarova and Mikhail Baryshnikov, "Plisetskaya always returned to Russia", wrote historian Tim Scholl.

 Plisetskaya explains that for her generation, and her family in particular, defecting was a moral issue: "He who runs to the enemy's side is a traitor."
 She had once asked her mother why their family didn't leave the Soviet Union when they had the chance, at the time living in Norway.
 Her mother said that her father "would have abandoned [her] with the children instantly" for even asking.
 "Misha would never have been a traitor."

 Style

 Although she lacked the first-rate training and coaching of her contemporaries, Plisetskaya "compensated" by "developing an individual, iconoclastic style that capitalized on her electrifying stage presence", writes historian Tim Scholl.
-She had a "daring rarely seen on ballet stages today, and a jump of almost masculine power".
+She had a "daring rarely seen on ballet stages today, and a jump of almost unmatchable power".

 Critic and dance historian Vadim Gaevsky said of her influence on ballet that "she began by creating her own style and ended up creating her own theater."
 Among her most notable performances was a 1975 free-form dance, in a modern style, set to Ravel's Boléro.
 In it, she dances a solo piece on an elevated round stage, surrounded and accompanied by 40 male dancers.
 One reviewer wrote, "Words cannot compare to the majesty and raw beauty of Plisetskaya's performance":